librarivm/librarium/docs/Journals/Journal.01.md

 * Create README.md
 * Setup initial `librarivm/ui` repository.
   * Decided to have the front-end to a separate repository.
   * They'd just be deployed and set up from one installer.
+* Add plugins support?